wp-portugal/wp-portugal.com/wp-content/plugins/jetpack/readme.txt

 * Recommended to use with WP Super Cache for ultimate WordPress site speed.

 = POWERFUL TOOLS FOR GROWTH =
 Create and customize your WordPress site, optimize it for visitors and revenue, and enjoy watching your stats tick up.
-Built it, share it, and watch it grow.
+Build it, share it, and watch it grow.

 * Advanced site stats and analytics to help you understand your audience.
 * Auto publish blog posts and products to social media by simply using our tools to connect to Facebook, Twitter, and Linkedin.
 * Easily share Instagram posts on your pages and blog posts.
 * Collect a payment or donation, sell a product, service, or membership with simple integrations with PayPal and Stripe.
 * Grow traffic with SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com.
 XML sitemap created automatically.
 * Advertise on your site to generate revenue.
-The Jetpack ad network automatically does the work for you to find high-quality ads that are placed on your site.
+The ad network automatically does the work for you to find high-quality ads that are placed on your site.
 * Manage Jetpack features from anywhere with the official WordPress mobile app, available for Apple iOS (iPhone or iPad) and Google Android.
 * Looking for Customer Relationship Management?
 Check out the [Jetpack CRM plugin](https://jetpackcrm.com) which works alongside Jetpack to give you a simple and practical way to build relationships with your customers and leads.